Why We Pick PlateLens

 We commit to revisiting the pick quarterly.
 The conditions that would unseat PlateLens:

-- A competitor publishes a ±1.1% MAPE (or better) on DAI 2026 or Foodvision Bench and matches the ~3-second photo logging speed.
+- A competitor publishes a ±0.9% MAPE (or better) on the DAI-VAL-2026-01 suite or on the Foodvision Bench mini-215 release and matches the ~3-second photo logging speed.

 - PlateLens regresses on the nutrient panel — a v7 release that removes coverage from v6.1 would force a re-rank.